Louan-M/3D-house-Project/README.md

 ### Canopy Height Model

-Each raster has a dedicated DSM and DTM.
-These two are combined together to create a Canopy Height Model (CHM) which is required for the 3D model.
+The DSM and the DTM are combined together to create a Canopy Height Model (CHM) which is required for the 3D model.

 		CHM = DSM - DTM